reyesgo/cybersec-project-docs/README.md

 - Created and configured virtual network.
 - Created and configured virtual machines in a cloud network.
-- Created Ansible playbook to install and configure ELK server.
+- Created Ansible playbooks to install and configure an ELK server.
 - Installed and launched Docker containers to virtual machines.
 - Created Ansible playbook to install and configure Filebeat and Metricbeat.
 - Created a diagram of the network and documented the process.